The Stark Truth About the Stark Law

 Determining whether the Stark Law applies to any referral, and determining if arrangements meet statutory exceptions, requires a solid understanding of the terms used in the statute.
 Some of these important terms include:

-• Referral – As defined by the law, a referral is any request made by a physician for an item, good, or service, a consultation and the resulting ordered serves, and a prescription for a treatment course using designated health services.
+• Referral – As defined by the law, a referral is any request made by a physician for an item, good, or service, a consultation and the resulting ordered services, and a prescription for a treatment course using designated health services.
 Referrals within a physical group are also subject to the statute.

 • Designated health services – As the Stark Law applies only to DHS, it is important to understand what services implicate the statute.
 These can include many ancillary services provided by physicians, including radiology services (x-rays, MRI, etc.), outpatient drugs, occupational or physical therapy, and clinical lab services.
 DHS may also include, among others, inpatient or outpatient hospital services, radiation, orthotics, home health services, medical equipment and supplies, and more.

 • Fair market value – Many exceptions under the Stark Law require financial relationships to reflect “fair market value.”
 FMV is established by referring to other prices for similar services within the community, and must also be consistent with general market value, or the value of a particular asset derived through competitive bargaining.
-FMV compensation must also be established in writing for specified services or items, set in advance, signed by both parties,, and commercially reasonable, among other requirements.
+FMV compensation must also be established in writing for specified services or items, set in advance, signed by both parties, and commercially reasonable, among other requirements.

-• Volume or value of referrals – A number of Stark exceptions also require any remuneration or compensation in a financial relationship to not take volume or value of referrals into account.
+• Volume or value of referrals – A number of Stark exceptions also require any remuneration or compensation in a financial relationship to not take the volume or value of referrals into account.
 This typically means ensuring contracts explicitly state the purpose of compensation and address all relevant matters for compliance.

 What constitutes a group practice?